PROTOCOL FOR TAPS

 Taps is sounded at funerals, memorial services and wreath laying ceremonies.
+It is also the last call played at US military bases in the evening.
 Performance consists of 24 notes sounded on a bugle or trumpet.
 Taps is performed by a solo bugler without accompaniment or embellishment.
 Although sometimes performed with an echo, Taps is really meant to be sounded by a single bugler.

 During a rendition of Taps at a military funeral, memorial service or wreath laying ceremony,